What is a coil/IUD?

 Copper ball and copper rod

-There are also copper IUDs that do not have the traditional T-shape: copper ball (copper bead) and copper rod.
-These are currently little used in Norway.
-Because there is little experience in use, there is also less knowledge about how well these IUDs protect against pregnancy and whether they cause fewer problems with side effects than the traditional copper IUD.
+There are also non-traditional copper IUDs, such as the copper ball (with copper beads) and copper rod.
+These are currently rarely used in Norway.
+Due to limited experience, there is less information on how effective they are in preventing pregnancy and whether they cause fewer side effects than the traditional T-shaped copper IUD.

 Olafia Clinic